Complaints procedure

 (Ombudsman) or the Housing Ombudsman

-Any correspondence received from/sent to the Ombudsman will be handled by the Legal Services Manager on behalf of the Council’s Monitoring Officer.
+Any correspondence received from/sent to the Ombudsman will be handled by the Assistant Director of Governance and Democracy on behalf of the Council’s Monitoring Officer.
 The actual referral will also be sent to the relevant Head of Service for their comments.

 Feedback relating to staff behaviour